lisamonozlai/lisamonozlai/README.md

 # Lisa Monozlai — Data, Strategy & Delivery

-I'm a program management and operations professional who builds practical, data-driven decision systems.
-Most of my work centers on the social sector but is relevant to any organization looking to use data more effectively.
+I’m a program management and operations professional who designs practical, data-driven systems that help organizations make better decisions.
+Most of my work focuses on the social sector but the approaches I use are applicable to any organization looking to leverage data effectively.

-Here, you'll find portfolio projects that leverage technical tools to streamline workflows, get insights, and inform decision-making.
+Here, you’ll find portfolio projects that use technical tools to generate accurate insights, establish reliable workflows, and guide real-world decision-making.

 ---